JvanKatwijk/qt-dab/README.md

 appImage for x64 Linux systems
 ---------------------------------------------------------------------------

-https://github.com/JvanKatwijk/qt-dab/releases contains a generated appImage which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).
+https://github.com/JvanKatwijk/qt-dab/releases contains a generated appImage, Qt-DAB-x64.Appimage, which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).
-The AppImage includes the libraries for both the RTLSDR device and the Airspy device (for the Airspy you should be a member of the "plugdev" group.
+It assumes that you have installed an appropriate usb library, libraries to support either a dabstick (i.e. rtlsdr) or an Airspy are included in the appImage (the appropriate udev rules, i.e. rules to allow a non-root user to use the device through USB, will be installed by the execution of the appImage, that is why it will ask for your password.
+If you have installed the device of your choice on your system, you can just cancel this request).
-If you want to run an SDRplay device, you should install the library yourself.
+If you want to run
+with an SDRplay, follow the installation instructions for the library from "www.sdrplay.com".
 All further dependencies are included.
-There is only one file which you have to make executable in order to run.
+The appImage is just a self-contained single file which you have to make executable in order to run.

-Note that on start up the appImage will try to set the udev settings for the airspy and dabstick right.
-Libraries for the dabstick (i.e. rtlsdr) and airspy are part of the appImage.
-Note that while the SDRplay is selectable, the library for the device should be installed from the supplier, i.e. "www.sdrplay.com".
+It furthermore contains an -experimental- appImage for use under Stretch on an RPI2/3, Qt-DAB-ARM.AppImage.

 All further dependencies are included